 Photographed After Antietam

-In September 1862 Custer would be present at Antietam, though in a reserve unit which did not see action.
+In September 1862 Custer would be present at the epic Battle of Antietam, though in a reserve unit which did not see action.
 In a photograph Alexander Gardner took of General McClellan and Abraham Lincoln, Custer can be spotted as a member of McClellan's staff.

 It's interesting that Custer stood at the far right of the photograph.
 It appears that he did not want to blend in with McClellan's other staff officers, and he's essentially posing for his own portrait within the larger photograph.